Dynamic braking: Blended braking

 Dynamic braking alone is not enough to stop a locomotive, because its braking effect rapidly diminishes below about 10 to 12 mph.
-Therefore, it is always used in conjunction with the regular air brake.
-This combined system is called blended braking.
-Li-ion batteries have also been used to store energy for use in bringing trains to a complete halt.
+Therefore, it is always used in conjunction with another form of braking, such as an air brake.
+The use of both braking systems at the same time is called blended braking.Li-ion batteries have also been used to store energy for use in bringing trains to a complete halt.

 Although blended braking combines both dynamic and air braking, the resulting braking force is designed to be the same as the air brakes on their own provide.
 This is achieved by maximizing the dynamic brake portion, and automatically regulating the air brake portion, because the main purpose of dynamic braking is to reduce the amount of air braking required.
 That conserves air and minimizes the risks of over-heated wheels.
-One locomotive manufacturer, Electro-Motive Diesel (EMD), estimates that dynamic braking provides between 50% to 70% of the braking force during blended braking.
+One locomotive manufacturer, Electro-Motive Diesel (EMD), estimates that dynamic braking provides between 50% and 70% of the braking force during blended braking.

+Plug braking

+A third method of electric braking is plug braking or 'plugging', under which a reverse torque is applied for a short time.
+It is the most rapid form of electric braking, but comes at the disadvantage of applying significant transient stresses to motors and mechanical components.
+It is typically abrupt and 'jerky', the braking equivalent of a 'jog' in forward motion, and plug braking is never applied in electric traction applications.
+Nonetheless, it has been applied widely to applications such as long-travel and cross-travel drives of direct current and alternating-current powered overhead traveling cranes; hoist drives on such cranes typically use rheostatic braking.
+Reversing drives with (intentional) plug braking typically use rheostatic control for acceleration, and always have resistance in the motor circuit, when plug braking is applied, to limit the reverse (braking) torque.
+Plugging is usually achieved by moving the controller, briefly, to the first step of the opposite direction, and then back to the off position.
+After zero speed is reached, plugging must cease to avoid the drive running in reverse, and this function may be provided automatically, by a 'plugging relay'.
+Plugging does not fit well with inverter-controlled drives; it is becoming less common, and it is actively discouraged in modern crane operation.

 Self-load test

-It is possible to use the brake grids as a form of dynamometer or load bank to perform a "self load" test of the power output of a locomotive.
+It is possible to use the brake grids as a form of dynamometer or load bank to perform a self-load test of the power output of a locomotive.
 With the locomotive stationary, the main generator (MG) output is connected to the grids instead of the traction motors.
 The grids are normally large enough to absorb the full engine power output, which is calculated from MG voltage and current output.